TOEIC® Preparation Program

 Learning English makes my dreams grow

-─ What do you want to do with your English skills in the future?
+What do you want to do in the future using your English skills?

-─ Finally, please give a message to high school students.
+Finally, please give us a message for high school students.

 Professor Masahiko Yokoyama